iamkroot/trakt-scrobbler/README.md

 ## Contributing

 Feel free to create a new issue in case you find a bug/want to have a feature added.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.
 Proper PRs are welcome.

 ## Acknowledgements